scaljeri/di-xxl/README.md

     const something = DI.get('foo');

-an instance of `bar` is returned.
+results in `something instanceof Bar`.
 Projections can be used, for example, to change the behaviour of you application dynamically, based on user action.

 ### Namespaces
-Namespaces help to structure your entities in a very descriptive way and is nothing more than a prefix of the entity name
+Namespaces help to structure your entities in a descriptive way.
+A namespace is a prefix of the entity name

     user.overview.profile

 with `user.overview` being the namespace.
-To begin with, try to keep your entity names unique.
+Try to keep your entity names unique within the whole namespace.
 For example

     user.profile
     user.overview.profile

 `profile` is not unique!!
 As long as you know what your are doing this isn't a problem.
-The reason for this is how namespaces are implemented.
-For example
+The reason behind this is how namespaces are implemented:

     class User { ... }